 Nor is that all: The UK Government’s acquisition of satellite network OneWeb provides more food for thought.
 Is it time to look beyond the boundaries of our immediate experience and view the future from altitude, and ask searching questions?
 Could the Tech Giants, those truly global brands, utterly transform business communications?
 Comms Vision will bring clarity to developments in the revolutionary superfast connectivity space, and examine the potential challenges and opportunities that lie ahead.

 Capitalising on ten tech sector shifts

-No sector is immune from business model revolutions such as those brought about by Über and Netflix.
-To fully capitalise what is currently happening in the comms sector it is important to understand the trends that are driving the potential for big shifts in the channel’s tectonic plates.
+No sector is immune from business model revolutions such as those brought about by Über, Netflix, Amazon and Covid-19.
+To fully capitalise on what is currently happening in the comms sector it is important to understand the big trends that are driving the potential for big shifts in the channel’s tectonic plates.

-The Connectivity Shift: Fibre, 5G, Wi-Fi 6, satellite and the grand projects of Mega Disrupters.
+- The Connectivity Shift: Fibre, 5G and the grand satellite projects of Mega Disrupters.
 What does it all mean?

 It takes Vision to be a leader

-Comms Vision (11th-13th November 2020, Gleneagles Hotel) is the leading annual leadership forum for CEO, MD and CTO delegates making up the major league of the UK reseller community.
+Comms Vision (10th-12th November 2021, Gleneagles Hotel) is the leading annual leadership forum for CEO, MD and CTO delegates making up the major league of the UK reseller community.
 Places are limited and by invitation: If you would like to join us this year, please register your interest to attend at www.commsvision.com